LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 This code can be made parallel trivially (after making Rust compiler happy, anyway).
 There is a lot of `ptr_val_addr` values to scan for, so if we think of `candidate_locations` as a "queue of work", more than one thread can be popping from it and running the scan.
 This gives a nice boost on multi-core systems.
 It doesn't entirely scale linearly with the number of cores, but it's close enough to what you would expect.

 A pointer path will only be considered if it starts with a static address.
-This means the last address pushed must be static (the path is backwards, because we started at the end, `goal_addr`).
+This means the last address pushed must be static (the path will have been built backwards, because we started at the end, `goal_addr`).
 This should clean-up a lot of intermediate and uninteresting addresses.
 If the address isn't static, it's not really interesting to us.
 Remember, the reason we're doing all of this is so that we can reuse said address in the future, without the need to find `goal_addr` manually.

 Comparing the pointer paths will result in paths that very likely will work in the future.
 Not only is this important to reduce the number of paths drastically, but it also provides better guarantees about what is a "good", reliable path to follow to find `goal_addr`.

 Next up, let's talk about some of the more intrusive optimizations which I actually seeked to reach an acceptable runtime.
 This will be where I started to code this up.

-## Working out a PoC
+## Working out a <abbr title="Proof of Concept">PoC</abbr>

 > Add a braindump mess enough to find pointerpaths